Completed Work

 Comparative Outcomes of PCI for ST-Segment Elevation Myocardial Infarction (STEMI) among Medicare Beneficiaries with Multivessel Coronary Artery Disease

-This study, led by Dr. Secemsky alongside trainees Dr. Neel Butala and Dr. Aishwarya Raja, aimed to clarify variable findings on the use of multivessel percutaneous coronary artery intervention (MV PCI) for STEMI patients.
+This study, led by Dr. Secemsky alongside trainees Dr. Neel Butala and Dr. Aishwarya Raja, aimed to provide conclusive findings on the use of multivessel percutaneous coronary artery intervention (MV PCI) for STEMI patients.
 Their vast nationwide analysis suggests that there is no benefit of MV PCI by 1 year among older STEMI patients, indicating that outside of trials, the clinical benefit of MV PCI is not afforded to all patients equally.
 To read more about this study, see the paper published in Circulation: Cardiovascular Interventions.